amitdix/problems/README.md

 # Other instructions

-You can make necessary assumptions.
+* You can make necessary assumptions.
 Approach and quality of code is more important than output.

+* please create issue in case of any questions